Mansion House, York: Description

 The Mansion House holds one of the largest civic silver collections in England.
 These collections have been displayed in a new Silver Gallery enabling visitors to view the collections since January 2017.
 Two of the earliest pieces are a seventeenth century silver chamber pot and gold cup which were bought for the City of York with monies bequeathed by Marmaduke Rawdon in 1669.
 Marmaduke left "one drinking cup of pure gold of the vallew of one hundred pounds, which I desire my executor to have handsomely made, and the cittie arms and my arms graven upon it, "This is the guift of Marmaduke Rawdon, son of Laurence Rawdon, late of this cittie alderman"; alsoe, I give unto the said cittie a silver chamber pott of the value of ten pounds, booth are to goe from Lord Maior to lord Maior, and if these two bee converted to any other use the vallew thereof to return to my executor or his heirs".

 The collection of civic regalia also includes a seventeenth century mace and two city swords.
 The Bowes Sword was donated to the City of York by Sir Martin Bowes, Lord Mayor of London 1545.
-Bowes was born in York and was christened in St. Cuthbert's, York, where many of his family were also buried.
+Bowes was born in York and was christened in St Cuthbert's Church, York, where many of his family were also buried.
 In the sixteenth century there was a move to reduce the number of parish churches in York and Bowes pleaded to the council to save St. Cuthbert's.
 In thanks for saving St. Cuthbert's Bowes wrote to York on 20 September 1549 saying that he was sending "a fayre sworde within a sheathe of crymesyn velvet garnysyshyd with perle and stone sett upon sylver and gylte".
 In 1603 when James VI of Scotland visited York the Bowes sword travelled with one of his entourage to London.
 When the sword was returned the original precious stones had disappeared and the sword was repaired with semi-precious stones.